JustinInCoding/HIITFit/README.md

 - Tapping Done on the last exercise shows the High Five! screen.
 - Nice to have: Tapping a page number goes to that page.
 Tapping Done on an Exercise page goes to the next Exercise page.
 Dismissing the High Five! screen returns to the Welcome page.

+- be able to delete the date with all the exercises, but won't be able to delete a single exercise

 ## Screenshots/Design
 - [HIG-Foundations-Typography-Specifications](https://developer.apple.com/design/human-interface-guidelines/typography#Specifications)